Union of Town and Country Proletariat: Crackdown, arrests and confiscations

 One month before the vote, mass arrests of ZPMiW activists took place.
 Over 600 ZPMiW activists arrested, including 24 out of 35 members of the Warsaw Central Electoral Committee of ZPMiW, as well as 12 out of 17 members of the Lviv Central Electoral Committee of ZPMiW GW.

 As it had become impossible for ZPMiW to print electoral materials in Warsaw, by mid-October 1922 Zygmunt Trawiński was sent to help Rybacki in organizing publishing house in Kraków (with Sosnowiec as a back-up option).
 Trawiński managed to contact the Communist Party of Upper Silesia, with the ZPMiW Dąbrowa Basin District Electoral Committee secretary Tadeusz Żarski as his liaison, and with the help of the Upper Silesian party ZPMiW could resume printing of electoral propaganda at the Volkswille Printing House in Katowice.
 The propaganda leaflets were smuggled to the rest of the country via Sosnowiec, with large quantities of materials arriving in Warsaw.

 Results

 ZPMiW obtained some 132,495 votes (1.5%) in the election to the Sejm, excluding votes declared invalid.
 In the elections to the Senate ZPMiW obtained some 50,000 votes.

 Out of the Sejm votes, ZPMiW received 26,920 votes from Warsaw, 33,606 from the Dąbrowa Basin, 12,492 from Łódź city and Łódź district 16,416.
 Over half of the ZPMiW vote came from these three industrial centres.
-By contrast the rural districts across the country provided 32,895 votes for ZPMiW – including 8,660 votes from Poleski, 6,384 votes from Tarnobrzeski and minor amounts of votes cast in Kielce, Częstochowa, Rawa-Skierniewice and other districts.
+By contrast the rural districts across the country provided 32,895 votes for ZPMiW – including 8,660 votes from Poleski, 6,384 votes from Tarnobrzeski and minor numbers of votes cast in Kielce, Częstochowa, Rawa-Skierniewice and other districts.

-ZPMiW won 2 Sejm seats.
+ZPMiW won two Sejm seats.
 The two ZPMiW deputies were Łańcucki (Dąbrowa Basin) and Stefan Królikowski (Warsaw).
 Through the ZPMiW parliamentary presence, KPRP managed to gain some institutional influence.